Kostas Spiropoulos: Scientific career

 Apart from his love for art and painting, he also wanted to become a doctor, so he studied medicine at the University of Athens.
-He finished his specialty training in 1982 in Athens Chest Hospital “Sotiria” and in the Department of Internal Medicine of the Navy Hospital in Athens.
+He finished his specialty training in 1982 in Athens Chest Hospital "Sotiria" and in the Department of Internal Medicine of the Navy Hospital in Athens.
 He completed his PhD thesis in the Department of Medicine, University of Athens.
-He worked at the Department of Pulmonary Medicine in Riley Hospital for children Indiana, USA.
-He was also a Visiting Professor at the Indiana University School of Medicine, USA.
+He worked at the Department of Pulmonary Medicine in Riley Hospital for children Indiana, US.
+He was also a visiting professor at the Indiana University School of Medicine, USA.
 He worked as an associate in Brompton Hospital and the London Chest Hospital in London.

-In 1990 he was elected as Assistant Professor of Pulmonary Medicine in the Department of Medicine, University of Patras.
-He became Professor of Pulmonary Medicine in 2005 and Director of the Dept of Pulmonary Medicine of the University Hospital of Patras.
+In 1990 he was elected as assistant professor of pulmonary medicine in the Department of Medicine, University of Patras.
+He became professor of pulmonary medicine in 2005 and director of the Department of Pulmonary Medicine of the University Hospital of Patras.
 He is a member of the Hellenic Thoracic Society and European Respiratory Society (ERS).
 His main research interests include sleep disorders, lung cancer, asthma and chronic obstructive pulmonary disease.

 Painting career

 After completing his medical studies at the University of Athens, Kostas Spiropoulos traveled to the United States, where he studied art at Heron Art Institute alongside Peter Richardson, who was a pop-art painter.
-He has participated in individual and group exhibitions in galleries in Greece and Europe, in International Artfairs and Biennales in Europe and North America.
-He was teaching human anatomy for artists for 8 years as an Associate Professor of Fine Arts in the School of Fine Arts in University of Ioannina and he wrote a book on the subject.
+He has participated in individual and group exhibitions in galleries in Greece and Europe, in international artfairs and biennales in Europe and North America.
+He was teaching human anatomy for artists for eight years as an associate professor of fine arts in the School of Fine Arts in University of Ioannina, and he wrote a book on the subject.
 His last book on art was published in 2016 and presented in Katsigra Museum in Larissa, Greece.